nbrest/kamehouse/README.md

 # Description:

 This application (still heavily under construction) will contain the following modules:
-* Manage my media files (store their location and information in a database and interfaces to play them)
+* Manage my media files (store their location and information in a database and create interfaces to play them)
 * Control multiple VLC Players through a custom interface using VLC's http API
 * Control the server running the application (shutdown, suspend, lock screen, unlock screen, etc)
 * Test API endpoints to practice different frontend frameworks